Funding for age friendly communities

 - recurring maintenance or operational costs of existing programmes or facilities

-- general on-going operational expenses
+- ongoing operational expenses

 - any salaries or wages for permanent or existing staff